CompGenomeLab/PHACTboost/README.md

 # Input Data

-PHACTboost uses PHACT scores [Link Text](https://github.com/CompGenomeLab/PHACT) and their different versions (or related components) as features.
+PHACTboost uses [PHACT scores](https://github.com/CompGenomeLab/PHACT) and their different versions (or related components) as features.
 The other input feature groups consist of gene and sequence position-specific features from the phylogenetic tree, ancestral probability distributions to integrate the structural properties of the phylogenetic tree and MSA-based frequency calculations as input features.
 Additionally, PHACTboost uses amino acid classes to utilize amino acid properties.

 # Variant Set Construction